cal-overflow/site/src/content/books/006-the-sleep-prescription.md

 <small>

 The purpose of this book isn't to teach us why we sleep.
-For more on that, see [Why We Sleep](/books/why-we-sleep).
+For more on that, see *[Why We Sleep](/books/why-we-sleep)*.
 </small>

 ### Who should read this book?